SoumyaRanjanPadhan/Spring-framework-basic/README.md

 # Spring-framework
-* These are the basic concept of spring including
+* These are the basic concepts of spring including
   - Dependency Injection
   - Autowired
   - Spring JDBC